CSCI2050U/BaseX64LinuxAssembly/README.md

 ## Software Installation

-This starter project uses the `yasm` assembler, and the `make` build tool.
+This starter project uses the `yasm` assembler, the `gcc` compiler/linker, and the `make` build tool.
+Even though it is not required to use this project, it is also recommended that you install `gdb`, which is a text-based debugger.

 These tools can be installed with the following command:

-`sudo apt install yasm make`

-Even though it is not required to use this project, it is also recommended that you install `gdb`, which is a text-based debugger.
-To install `gdb`, use the following command:

-`sudo apt install gdb`
+`sudo apt install yasm build-essential gdb`

 ## Building the Program